Hi, this is Shrawan Kumar Upadhyay, a biochemistry graduate aimed to work in a biochemical research laboratory. Hoping my dream comes true.

 Excess of acetyl-CoA is either utilized to synthesize fatty acids and be stored in adipocytes or utilized to synthesize cholesterol.
 If produced in excess amount than required, both of these cases become bad and increase the risk of various health problems.

 That's why you need to take care of your health and need to know which food is good and which one is bad for your health.

 Foods that lower cholesterol

 Foods prepared from oatmeal, barley, and wheat are rich in soluble fibers.
 These are the foods that slow down the intestinal absorption of cholesterol.
 Eating fish (e.g. salmon) may also lower your cholesterol levels that is because they contain ω-3 fatty acids.
 These ω-3 fatty acids are involved in the biosynthesis of eicosanoids responsible for pain and inflammation management.
 Some of the eicosanoids are also involved in cleaning blood clots and plaques deposited inside the blood vessels.

-Walnuts, almonds contain proteins and minerals along with plant sterols, that lower blood cholesterol.
+Walnuts and almonds contain proteins and minerals along with plant sterols, that lower blood cholesterol.
 Potato is also one of the cholesterol-lowering food.
-Similarly, soy products and soy milk are rich in protein and saturated fatty acids and helps lower cholesterol levels.
+Similarly, soy products and soy milk are rich in protein and saturated fatty acids and help lower cholesterol levels.

-Eggs, liver, kidney, seafood like prawn, milk products, meats, cheese are the foods that are all rich in cholesterol and therefore these foods should be avoided to lower the cholesterol level.
+Eggs, liver, kidneys, seafood like prawns, milk products, meats, and cheese are the foods that are all rich in cholesterol and therefore these foods should be avoided to lower the cholesterol level.
 I have prepared a table shown above to inform you cholesterol content of various food products.